 Roundups: A “roundup” is a specific type of content piece in which you basically take what you feel are the best new pieces of content from the past week/month/year within a specific category and post links along with some thoughts on what makes them rank.
 You can let the linked blogs know they’ve made the list if you like, which can be a better way to start a conversation than just contacting someone out of the blue.
 Ideally, a blogger might make a post of his or her own to let readers know that he or she made this list and offer a link to your site.
 It’s even possible the blogger will look at your other content out of curiosity and find something else they like.

 Group Analysis: This is another type of content where one or two questions are posed to a number of different bloggers and/or authorities and their answers are compiled and presented.
 The success of such a piece will depend on both the people you consult and the questions you ask.
 Ideally, choose a question that is likely to have a more open-ended or subjective answer or one that is based on a recent industry development.
 It’s fine if there’s a chance that some of the people give similar answers, but you should aim for potential variety when you can.

 Numero Uno Web Solutions is a provider of search engine optimization, content marketing, and mobile optimization solutions to startups and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
-Contact us at email@example.com or at 905-856-2012 for content marketing in Toronto, and learn how we can help improve your search profile across all platforms.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and mobile optimization plans to fuel the growth of businesses across communities.
+Contact us at firstname.lastname@example.org or at 905-856-2012 for content marketing in Toronto, and learn how we can help improve your search profile across all platforms.